rsnitsch/vhs-deshaker/README.md

     docker run -it --rm -v "$(pwd):/videos" --user $(id -u):$(id -g) rsnitsch/vhs-deshaker:latest <input-file> <output-file> [<framerate>]

+### Docker troubleshooting: Input file cannot be opened

+If the input file cannot be opened, double-check that your input file is actually visible within docker.
+The option `-v "$(pwd):/videos"`
+*should* map the current working directory (on your host system) inside the docker container at `/videos` (which is the working directory of vhs-deshaker inside the docker container).

+You can use the following command to list the files visible inside the vhs-deshaker docker container at `/videos`:

+    docker run --entrypoint ls -it --rm -v "$(pwd):/videos" --user $(id -u):$(id -g) rsnitsch/vhs-deshaker:latest -Al

+This executes `ls -Al` inside the docker container which lists the files in `/videos`.
+You should see the same contents as in your current working directory on your host system.
+If not, then you have to find out why and fix this first.

 ## See also

 Online threads discussing the issue: